Vortesys/Modular-Desktop/README.md

 ![Modular Desktop banner](/misc/banner.png)

 ## What is Modular Desktop?
 Modular Desktop is a fast, modular and powerful shell for Windows.
-The goal of Modular Desktop is to place customization in the nads of the user by providing a toolbar-based desktop that emphasizes modularity and tinkering.
-With both the common and power-hungry user in mind, this shell will provide an experience to beat the rest.
-This shell is not designed to replace the file management aspect of the Windows Explorer.
+The goal of Modular Desktop is to place provide a shell that can run alongside another to provide missing functionality, for example a sidebar for Explorer or a running programs list for Program Manager, or to run on its own as a quick and simple shell for those who desire to make their computer theirs.

 ## What does it run on?
-Modular Desktop is designed for all versions of Windows since 2000.
-Testing will be performed primarily on 8.1 and Vista, though, so bugs on other versions may crop up more often.
+Modular Desktop is designed to run on all x86 and AMD64 versions of Windows with a target of Windows 2000 and Windows XP x64 and above.
+Due to time constraints regarding testing, issues may appear in newer versions of Windows.

 ## Where do I get it?
 The [releases page](/releases) will contain the latest version of Modular Desktop available for download, once builds are made available.

 ## How can I help?
 Submitting [issues](/issues) and reporting or commenting on bugs that you find is a massive help.
 The next level is to contribute and create a [pull request](/pulls).

+## What do I use to develop it?
+Development currently happens with Visual Studio 2005.
+Support for other compilers and newer versions of Visual Studio may be added in the future.